ethereum/portal-network-specs/portal-wire-protocol.md

 ### Offer (0x07)

-Offer a set of content keys that this node has proofs available for.
+Offer a set of content keys that this node has content available for.

 ```
 message_id := 0x07